-*Dog Mountain, pictured above (3000 feet over 3 miles; in spring a solid carpet of wildflowers)
+*Dog Mountain, pictured here (3000 feet over 3 miles; in spring a solid carpet of wildflowers)

-*Coyote Wall (zig-zag up the mountain, then lie on your tum to look straight down the vertical cliff)
+*Coyote Wall (zig-zag up the mountain, then lie on your tummy to look straight down the vertical cliff)

 *Devil's Rest (farther than Angel's Rest but not much of a view on top)

 *Saddle Mountain (@3 miles; on a clear day a great view of the Oregon Coast)

 *Mt.
 St. Helens (@4500 feet over 5-6 miles; the most difficult (for me) but most amazing hike ever--at the top look down 2000 feet into the crater and watch the creation of brand new rock)

 *Hamilton Mountain (@3.5 miles; fabulous view of Columbia Gorge)

 *Beacon Rock (@ 1 mile; Lewis & Clark climbed it for a bird's-eye-view of the Columbia Gorge)